 - Digoxin, which makes the heart beat slower and with more force

-In rare cases, a heart transplant is needed.
-The heart transplant team at Seattle Children’s is one of the busiest in the nation, caring for children with this or other heart problems that cannot be controlled using other treatments.
+In rare cases, the heart cannot be repaired and a heart transplant may be recommended.
+The heart transplant team at Seattle Children’s is one of the best in the nation, caring for children with this or other heart problems that cannot be controlled using other treatments.
 Read more about our heart transplant program.

 Contact the Heart Center at 206-987-2015 for a cardiac referral, a second opinion or more information.